rolandyuwy/tp/docs/team/bchenghi.md

     * Highlights: This required changes to test cases on duplicate food items as well as the error messages for commands due to duplicate food items.

 * **Enhancements to existing features**:
   * Expired and Expiring lists shows tags for each `Food`, and ensured the tags are always visible by wrapping them if they are larger than the width of the GUI.
+Implementation was difficult as it required a good understanding of FlowPane, widthProperty of Nodes and use of listeners to update width of nodes in JavaFX.
+It involved many tests and trials.
 (Pull requests [\#173](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/173))
   * The order of food cards in the Expired and Expiring lists used to change unexpectedly, which occurred when fields of foods in the lists were edited.
 This was remedied by sorting them by their `Description` then `ExpiryDate`.
 (Pull requests [\#181](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/181))

 * **Code contributed**: